minprog/programmeren-1/steps/index.md

 **Step 9.
 Improve your programs (separately)**

 After you have reviewed each other's code, you can each take to actually improving your own code.
 Always keep in mind that your partner's opinions don't matter as much as how they struggle to read or understand your code.
 This is not the time to do a complete overhaul of your algorithm to make it more efficient, but instead, to make note of small things that you can improve to make the code itself better.

+## Phase 4: Feedback and reflection

+After everything has been handed in, your work will be assessed by your mentor.
+This results in a couple of feedback points; these you could try to take into account for the next problems that you are going to submit.

+As a final step, after reading and comparing your feedback with your own ideas, you will answer a few questions that are designed to help you incorporate the feedback into your own ideas.
+Your mentor will also check out the answers to your questions before assessing the next module.